SathwikaKarre/devops-hands-on-100-days/Day-10-Linux-Bash-Scripts/README.md

 d.
 Please make sure script won't ask for password while copying the archive file.
 Additionally, the respective server user (for example, tony in case of App Server 1) must be able to run it.

+Note: Install Zip if its not there already before executing the script.

 # Steps
 ## Connect to App server 2
 ssh steve@stapp02